 Modulation Coding Schemes

-All MCS formats are defined in the Link ID in Table 7, Table 8, , Table 10 and Table 11 (refer to Figure 5 and Figure 6).
+All MCS formats are defined in the Link ID in Table 8, Table 9, Table 10, Table 11 and Table 12 (refer to Figure 4 and Figure 5).
 The Channel Quality Indicator (CQI) value is used by the Adaptive Coding and Modulation (ACM) mechanism.

-Table 7 - ASM Link ID parameters
+Table 8 - ASM Link ID parameters